equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 The explanation of why this would happen wasn’t clear to me—but I think it’s beside the point.

-A public institution like a local council isn’t like a normal business.
+A public institution like a local council isn’t like a business.
 It works on behalf of the public and has a bunch of special processes to ensure it acts in the public interest.
 These include having an elected council and holding open public meetings.